Project

 Concatenation of ASCII-8BIT strings shouldn't behave differently depending on string contents

-Added by tenderlovemaking (Aaron Patterson) over 2 years ago.
-Updated over 2 years ago.
+Added by tenderlovemaking (Aaron Patterson) almost 3 years ago.
+Updated almost 3 years ago.

 Status: